eayeargan/Arts-and-Crafts/README.md

-Adding the first README file to the Arts and Crafts practice project
+Adding the first README file to the Arts and Crafts practice project with happiness!